composable-com/ct-connect-akeneo/README.md

 - Full Sync: This job will sync all product records to commercetools.
 - Delta Sync: This job will sync recent product updates to commercetools.

 The behavior of which Akeneo products to sync, and how their data maps into commercetools, is configured via a JSON [Data Mapping](#data-mapping-configuration) object.
+This mapping configuration is managed in the Merchant Center, allowing teams to easily adjust and fine tune which products and attributes are being synced.

 A commercetools [Merchant Center App](#the-akeneo-sync-merchant-center-app) is included in this repository, providing a dashboard view of the Full Sync and Delta Sync jobs allowing teams to easily view the status of recent synchronizations.
 This app also allows users to modify the Data Mapping configuration object that managed which product families and attributes are synced to commercetools.